Santa Fe, New Mexico: Name

 In 1598, Juan de Oñate established the area as Santa Fe de Nuevo México, a province of New Spain.
 Formal Spanish settlements were developed leading the colonial governor Pedro de Peralta to rename the area La Villa Real de la Santa Fé de San Francisco de Asís ("the Royal Town of the Holy Faith of Saint Francis of Assisi").

-Nicknames include "The City Different" (promoted by the New Mexico Tourism Department) and in the 1800s, "The Ancient", "The Aztec Ruin", "Coronado's Camp" (despite the area of Bernalillo, New Mexico being the closest the Coronado expedition came to what is now Santa Fe), and others.
+Nicknames include "The City of Holy Faith", "The City Different" (promoted by the New Mexico Tourism Department) and in the 1800s, "The Ancient", "The Aztec Ruin", "Coronado's Camp" (despite the area of Bernalillo, New Mexico being the closest the Coronado expedition came to what is now Santa Fe), and others.

 Early history

 The area of Santa Fe was originally occupied by indigenous Tanoan peoples, who lived in numerous Pueblo villages along the Rio Grande.
 One of the earliest known settlements in what is known as downtown Santa Fe today came sometime after 900 AD.
 A group of native Tewa built a cluster of homes that centered around the site of today's Plaza and spread for 1/2 mi to the south and west; the village was called Oghá P'o'oge in Tewa.
 The Tanoans and other Pueblo peoples settled along the Santa Fe River from the mid-11th to mid-12th centuries, but had abandoned the site for at least 200 years by the time Spanish arrived in the early 17th century.

 In 1692, Diego de Vargas reconquered Santa Fe after the Pueblo Revolt, famously without spilling blood.
 This is commemorated every year in the Fiestas de Santa Fe.